malvag/distributed-ml-bench/README.md

 #TODO
 show the results
-write an inference client that takes the image produces a prediction
+write an inference client that takes the image and produces a prediction

 ## Replicated model servers inference